A person's first thought upon landing in jail is often how to get out—and fast. The usual way to do this is to post bail.

 Sometimes people are released "on their own recognizance," or "O.R."
 A defendant released on O.R. must simply sign a promise to show up in court and is not required to post bail.

 A defendant commonly requests release on his or her own recognizance at the first court appearance.
 If the judge denies the request, the defendant then asks for low bail.

-In general, defendants who are released O.R. have strong ties to a community, making them unlikely to flee.
-Factors that may convince a judge to grant an O.R. release include the following:
+In general, defendants who are released on O.R. have strong ties to the community, making them unlikely to flee.
+Factors that may convince a judge to grant an O.R. release include:

 These kinds of factors may be relevant not only to O.R. but also to bail.
 (See How Judges Set Bail.)